MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-We will now change the `ViewPager` implementation to contain the revised `RouteLegFragment` for each leg of the route.
+Next step is to change the `ViewPager` implementation to contain the revised `RouteLegFragment` for each leg of the route.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>